What if I incur expenses in relation to my job?

 There is more information on the GOV.UK website about tax allowances and reliefs for employees.

-In addition, HMRC provide details of how to get allowances and reliefs on the GOV.UK website – the method can vary depending on whether or not you complete a self assessment tax return.
+In addition, HMRC provide details of how to get allowances and reliefs on GOV.UK – the method can vary depending on whether or not you complete a Self Assessment tax return.

-There is an index of professional fees and subscriptions that are tax-deductible on the GOV.UK website.
+There is an index of professional fees and subscriptions that are tax-deductible on GOV.UK.

-HMRC’s website contains details of flat-rate expenses for employees in various occupations.
+HMRC’s Employment Income Manual contains details of flat-rate expenses for employees in various occupations.